-Whether your houseplants summered outside or you want to overwinter special tropicals, the following tips can keep your plants in good shape:
+If your houseplants spent the summer outside or if you want to overwinter special tropicals, follow these tips to keep your plants happy until spring:

 Not all plants do well indoors.
-While you may want to bring in all of your favorites, factors such as low humidity and low light can keep plants from surviving indoors the entire winter.
+Low humidity and low light can keep plants from surviving indoors the entire winter.
 Consider the plant's growing requirements and your available indoor conditions before deciding which plants to bring indoors.

-Indoor conditions are generally quite different from those outdoors.
-There is less direct sunlight, less air movement, and a lower level of humidity.
 To reduce shock experienced by your plants when you move them, acclimate them gradually to their new environment.
 For instance, if your plants grew outdoors in full sun, move them to a shady spot for a couple of weeks before you bring them in.
-If the plants grew in a shady spot, move them inside for a few hours a day, then increase the amount of time they're in until you no longer bring them out.
+If the plants grew in a shady spot, move them inside for a few hours a day, then increase the amount of time until you no longer bring them out.
 Then be sure the spot inside has plenty of light.